Natshah/bootstrap-on-spacing/README.md

-Bootstrap On Spacing 3.x-1.1
+Bootstrap On Spacing 3.x-1.1.1
 ====================

 Bootstrap on spacing for Twitter Bootstrap v3.

-You can use a ready CSS classes to control the spacing layout for bootstrap v3.
+You can use a ready CSS/LESS classes to control the spacing layout for bootstrap v3.

             on-spacing : on padding and on margin.